Why the Form of Magnesium Matters

 Source from WIS Biotech

-WIS Biotech manufactures food-grade magnesium gluconate meeting USP, FCC, and EU standards with ISO, HACCP, Halal, and Kosher certifications.
+WIS Biotech manufactures food-grade magnesium gluconate meeting E580 and EU food-additive standards with ISO, HACCP, Halal, and Kosher certifications.
 Contact us for samples and pricing.

 Frequently Asked Questions